 It’s a great add-on if you have a high traffic blog.
 Monetize with ads plus affiliate marketing with Amazon.
 Don’t get sniffy.
 It’s a tried and tested way to make a lot of money.
 250,000+ pageviews a month and you’ve got a full-time income.

+With a small blog, Amazon Associates takes a lot more effort.
+You need really focused posts and a high conversion rate.
 The conversion window with Amazon is just 24 hours and the commission rate is tiny.

 How does affiliate marketing work for a small niche?